This collaborative blog is part of the ‘Cultural Connections: Transatlantic Literary Women’ series, which started in Glasgow in January 2017.

 Alistair Millar, U.S. Studies Online

-This project is co-funded by the US Embassy and the British Association for American Studies.
+2016/17 the project was funded by the US Embassy and the British Association for American Studies Small Grants Programme and the Chancellor’s Fund at the University of Glasgow.

 Our logo, posters and designs were created by the wonderful Katrina Falco.